impish0/The80sMan/README.md

-# The80sMan - Professional Obsidian Theme Collection
+# The80sMan - Obsidian Theme Collection

 A sophisticated theme collection for Obsidian featuring two distinct variants designed for professional use and extended reading sessions.